 Create Recycling Infographics

 Ask your students to research recycling facts and statistics, then create infographics based on their findings.
 Younger students can get creative and make poster infographics to display around school.
 Older students can craft digital infographics to post on school websites, classroom blogs, or social media.
-Get started by assigning HelpTeaching’s lessons, Reduce, Reuse, Recycle and The Trash Patrol, then by visiting the EPA’s Reduce, Reuse, Recycle website.
+Get started by assigning our HelpTeaching lessons, Reduce, Reuse, Recycle and The Trash Patrol, then by visiting the EPA’s Reduce, Reuse, Recycle website.
 Then use an infographic maker like Visme or Piktochart to present them.
-Below is a sample infographic for a reference.
+Below is a sample infographic for reference.

 Bottle and can drives are great ways to encourage recycling and raise awareness, plus they double as fundraisers for schools and organizations.
 Students can help organize the event by contacting the local recycling center ahead of time, spreading the word in your community, sorting on the day of the drive, and arranging for collection bins and transportation of collected materials to the recycling center.
 For another simple and profitable way to encourage recycling, set up an ink cartridge recycling program at your school.